FaintLocket424/HaskellNotes/New Vault/Function Basics in Haskell.md

 Of course we could have just put brackets around the `5 + 5`, for `double (5 + 5)` and that would've worked.

 But Haskell programmers are **allergic to brackets** and so will use `($)` when they can to remove them.

+You don't have to use this in your own code, but it's important to be able to understand what the operator is doing.